-Integrating the historic industrial buildings with new 21st living spaces involves major structural refurbishment works, the retention of existing facades and demolition and repair to an existing harbour wall.
-The restoration of medieval walkways and the construction of a new cycle and pedestrian bridge will connect the development to the city.
+Integrating the historic industrial buildings with new 21st century living spaces has involved major structural refurbishment works, the retention of existing facades and demolition and repair to an existing harbour wall, the restoration of medieval walkways and the construction of a new cycle and pedestrian bridge to connect the development to the city.

-Clarkebond have been providing all party wall etc Act and detailed condition survey services in connection with this development since 2004 involving extensive adjoining owners with buildings and structures comprising of an eight-storey tower apartment block and basement car park, five storey brewhouse, georgian, victorian and modern four/five storey office buildings, victoria five storey residential apartment block and two/three storey residential apartments and restaurant, retaining/boundary and floating harbour walls, lighting columns, car parks, courtyards and highways.
+Clarkebond have provided a wide range of engineering consultancy services in connection with this development since 2004, involving extensive adjoining owners with buildings and structures comprising of an eight-storey tower apartment block and basement car park, five storey brewhouse, Georgian, Victorian and modern four/five storey office buildings, Victorian five-storey residential apartment block and two three-storey residential apartments, restaurant, retaining/boundary and floating harbour walls, lighting columns, car parks, courtyards and highways.

 - Ground engineering